miguelarbesu/nmr_tr2D/README.md

 - `ft_*`: processed spectra series in nmrPipe format.
 - `dif_*`: difference spectra series vs reference in nmrPipe format.
 - `tab_*`: Picked peak, master, and time series lists.

+`clean.com` can be used without any argument to wipe all four folders, but keep `master.tab`.